pranavchavda/diu/content/hotels/Rainbow Resort/pricing.md

 weight = 109
 background = "white"

-title = "Pricing"
-subtitle= "Call us today for the best price"
+title = "Total Payable (Regular)" subtitle= "Pay what you See:No Hidden Cost"
 #title_align = "left" # Default is center, can be left, right or center

 [header]